uriel0byte/Cybersecurity-Writeups/CyberDefender/WebStrike_Lab.md

 * **Malicious Files:** `image.jpg.php`

 ### 5. Mitigation & Recommendations
-*How would you stop this from happening again?*
 * Implement geo-blocking for suspicious IPs
 * Update the web server software to patch the exploited vulnerability.
 * Configure a Web Application Firewall (WAF) to block malicious HTTP requests.